alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 If you go into industry, you'll mostly see people on your team.
 If you go to grad school, you'll take fewer classes and mostly be spending time in your lab.
 In both cases you get fewer chances to meet new people than undergrad.
-My social life would likely be identical had I done a PhD, but the largest factor would probably have been whether I went to a university near a city or not, rather than industry vs grad school.
+I suspect the largest factor for social life is location, rather than industry vs grad school, so it's hard to say how this would go.

 So, Should You Do a PhD?